keington/keington/README.md

 ### Hi there 👋

-I'm a Python and Java full stack developer, and I'd like to make some contributions for Python and Java open source and share some thoughts on my blog and github.
+I'm a Java full stack developer, and I'd like to make some contributions for Java open source and share some thoughts on my blog and github.

 ### Find me